holidayextras/culture/pr-template.md

 - [ ] I've checked that there are no negative speed or performance impacts from my work.
 - [ ] I've added appropriate tracking.
 - [ ] I am ready for this to be code reviewed, merged and tested.
-- [ ] I've thought about writing a blog post about this.

 #### IP or Developer Review:
 - [ ] I agree with the assumptions made in the quality checklist.